sofa-framework/doc/components/solidmechanics/spring/trianglebendingsprings.md

 <!-- generate_doc -->
 # TriangleBendingSprings

-Springs added to a traingular mesh to prevent bending
+Springs added to a triangular mesh to prevent bending.

 ## Vec2d